odoo/documentation/content/developer/howtos/rdtraining/13_inheritance.rst

 method because the content of the recordset ``self`` is not relevant in the context of creation, but it is not necessary for the other CRUD methods.

+It is also important to note that even though we can directly override the :meth:`~odoo.models.Model.unlink` method, you will almost always want to write a new method with the decorator :func:`~odoo.api.ondelete` instead.
+Methods marked with this decorator will be called during :meth:`~odoo.models.Model.unlink` and avoids some issues that can occur during uninstalling the model's module when :meth:`~odoo.models.Model.unlink` is directly overridden.

 In Python 3, ``super()`` is equivalent to ``super(TestModel, self)``.
 The latter may be necessary when you need to call the parent method with a modified recordset.